 - and the children of Prince Floris and Princess Aimée: Magali (b.
 2007), Eliane (b.
 2009) and Willem Jan (b.
 2013)

 Pieter van Vollenhoven was called up for national service in the spring of 1966 and served in the legal department of the Staff of the Commander-in-Chief of the Royal Netherlands Air Force in The Hague.
 In 1967 he received Air Force Pilot training at Gilze-Rijen and obtained his Military Pilot's Licence.
 In 1968 he was commissioned as reserve officer (pilot) in 300 Squadron at Deelen airbase.
-He is a colonel in the Air Force Reserve and Aide-de-Camp Extraordinary.
+He is a colonel in the Royal Netherlands Air Force Reserve and Aide-de-Camp Extraordinary.

-Professor Van Vollenhoven is closely involved in the field of safety assurance, both at home and abroad.
+Professor Van Vollenhoven is closely involved in the field of safety assurance, both in the Netherlands and abroad.
 In 1975 he was invited to act as advisor on road safety to the Minister of Transport, Public Works and Water Management.
 He has chaired the following organisations:

 - the Road Safety Council